 First and foremost, we live in a very different fashion period than our grandparents did.
 Back then, a man would seldom be caught without his suit jacket on.

 Styles have become more relaxed since then.
-Modern styles often involve dress pants and a dress shirt on full display.
-Men’s dress shirts are not always hidden under a jacket anymore.
+For example, modern styles often involve dress pants and a shirt on full display.
+Also, men’s shirts are not always hidden under a jacket anymore.

 Dress Shirt Sizes

-When you are purchasing a dress shirt off-the-rack, you have limited size choices.
+When you are purchasing an off-the-rack shirt, you have limited size choices.
 That’s because the clothing industry cannot account for every body shape.

 Still, shirts come in all kinds of shapes and sizes; each one is unique.
 That’s because there hasn’t been set a standard for what a company considers, let’s say, medium size.